-General Meeting of 29 May 2018.
-Steven ten Have has announced his decision to resign from the Supervisory Boards at the Annual General Meeting to be held on 24 April 2019.
+General Meeting on 29 May 2018, he announced his decision to resign from the Supervisory Boards at the Annual General Meeting to be held on 24 April 2019.

 Current positions: Partner at TEN HAVE Change Management B.V., Full professor of Strategy and Change at VU University Amsterdam, Chairman of the part-time MSc programme in Change Management at VU University Amsterdam.